 Christian Belady: Modular data centers: Experience and outlook

 Chuck Goolsbee: Stick to stick-built data centers: (in most cases)

 By Christian Belady, Principal Infrastructure Architect, Global Foundation Services, Microsoft

-When would containerized data centers be better than building or leasing space in stick-built
+When would containerized data centers be better than building or leasing space in stick-built facilities?

 One of the struggles the industry is dealing with today is that as the performance of devices rapidly increases and the ubiquity of the Web unfolds, our strategies around building the IT infrastructures to support them needs to rapidly evolve too.
 Today, I call this evolving approach modularization.
 Containerization is too narrow and elicits an image of shipping containers.

 If you look at our Chicago data center it did use shipping containers, but that was only our first iteration and was the best solution then from a time to market perspective.
 Long term, we are looking at essentially everything but the concrete pad being pre-manufactured and then assembled on site: the IT, mechanical and electrical components are all part of pre-assembled components that we call an "ITPAC."